-Lemon lush is a creamy, delicious layered dessert.
+Lemon Lush is a creamy, delicious layered dessert.
 It consists of a homemade shortbread crust, a rich cream cheese layer, and a velvety lemon layer.

 The recipe makes a generous 9X13-inch baking dish so it’s perfect when you need to feed a crowd.
 This is super popular at church luncheons, potluck, and Sunday suppers.
+Who doesn’t love creamy layers!

 Lemon brownies are every bit as delicious as their chocolate counterparts and every bit as fudgy and chewy.
 Lemon ricotta cookies are just sweet and tangy, moist and chewy!